 - Exam alignment: CBSE Class 12 Business Studies theory paper (80 marks) plus CUET-UG Business Studies domain paper

-Every Class 12 Business Studies resource on Collegedunia is curated by subject experts, mapped to the 2026-27 rationalised NCERT, and refined against the last five years of CBSE Board Business Studies papers and CUET-UG question patterns.
+Subject experts build every Class 12 Business Studies resource on Collegedunia.
+Each one maps to the 2026-27 NCERT.
+We also check them against the last five years of CBSE Board papers and CUET-UG question patterns.

 All NCERT Class 12 Business Studies Resource Listings

 Browse every resource type for Class 12 Business Studies from one place.
-Each card below opens the dedicated listing page that links to all 14 chapters for that resource type, the combined all-chapters PDF, and the 2026-27 NCERT alignment notes.
+Each card below opens its own listing page.
+That page links to all 14 chapters for that resource, the combined all-chapters PDF, and the 2026-27 NCERT alignment notes.

 | Resource | What it gives you | Open all chapters |